Structures of M-Invariant Dual Subspaces with Respect to a Boolean Network: Introduction

-When a BN (BCN) is large-scale, the structure matrix of the overall BN (BCN) will be of huge size and cannot be computed in a reasonable amount of time.
-However, the dual systems of a BN generated by its invariant dual subspaces are usually small and still can carry useful information of the original BN.
-For example, in a BN with output (observation), the dynamic equation of the smallest invariant dual subspace containing the given output function is called the minimum realization of the BN.
-In the dual dynamics, part of the structure of the original BN can be revealed \cite{che21}.
-Hence, dual dynamic systems may provide a promising way to overcoming the high computational complexity of dealing with large-scale BN in some sense.
-An algorithm for computing the smallest invariant dual subspace containing a given set of Boolean functions has been given in \cite{che21}.
+When dealing with a large-scale BN (BCN), the size of the structure matrix for the entire network becomes immense, making it impractical to compute within a reasonable time.
+However, the dual systems derived from a BN's $M$-invariant dual subspaces often exhibit compactness and still carry valuable information from the original BN.
+For example, in a BN with output functions, the minimal realization of the BN refers to the dynamic equation of a reduced dual subspace that contains the original output functions.
+The reduced dual subspace is the smallest $M$-invariant dual subspace generated by these output functions.
+Like the concept of minimal realization in control theory, an $M$-invariant dual subspace preserves essential properties of the original BN (BCN) while filtering out redundant information related to state transitions.
+The original BN (BCN) structure can be partly revealed in the dual dynamics. \citep{che21}.
+As a result, an algorithm was proposed in \citep{che21} to compute the smallest $M$-invariant dual subspace containing a given set of Boolean functions.
+For recent works on $M$-invariant dual subspaces, the reader is referred to, e.g., \citep{li23,liyf23}.